 - When you are working at your desk with your computer, make sure that you have set your chair up correctly so that it can support you correctly.
 If you’re not sure how to adjust your chair, we have an easy to follow guide here.

-- Make sure that you take micro breaks, change your posture and rest your eyes regularly.
-A Lumo Lift posture tracker is a great way to discourage slouching and make you mindful of posture and inactivity.
+- Make sure that you take micro-breaks, change your posture and rest your eyes regularly.

 The cost to the workplace

-Like any job we think the best working tools and working environment will enable happy, healthy and more productive staff.
-Beyond the wellbeing of teachers, there is a serious issue with the amount of working days lost to musculoskeletal issues.
-HSE reported that 9.9 million working days were lost to work related MSDs (musculoskeletal disorders) in 2013/14 with the average worker taking 15.9 days off work in a 12 month period.
+Like any job, we think the best working tools and working environment will enable happy, healthy and more productive staff.
+Beyond the wellbeing of teachers, there is a serious issue with the number of working days lost to musculoskeletal issues.
+HSE reported that 9.9 million working days were lost to work-related MSDs (musculoskeletal disorders) in 2013/14 with the average worker taking 15.9 days off work in a 12 month period.
 When you factor in sick pay packages, and substitution, absences in school can start to become a costly affair and not just to the students themselves.
-Loughborough University reported that ‘75% of Primary school teachers surveyed suffer from ongoing discomfort and pain due to back shoulder and neck problems’ .
+Loughborough University reported that ‘75% of Primary school teachers surveyed suffer from ongoing discomfort and pain due to back shoulder and neck problems’.
 If you can ensure that your teachers are working safely, then you can directly help to prevent musculoskeletal disorders than are contributing to the 9.9million working days lost and ensure better wellbeing for the whole team.